jon49/blog/content/post/sumifs_vs_match_index.md

     easily.

-I will post the 2003 template for anyone that wishes faster calculation times, but it is pretty fast now, so I don’t know if that would be a huge issue.
+I will post the 2003 template for anyone that wishes faster calculation times, but it is pretty fast now, so I donâ€™t know if that would be a huge issue.